There are some high stakes for Saturday's slate

 Indiana seeking momentum against Butler before a treacherous Big Ten stretch (Butler vs. No. 25 Indiana at Bankers Life Fieldhouse, 3:45 p.m.
 ET on CBS)

 This is a tough game for both teams.
 Butler beat Florida last month, but its inconsistent offense cost the team in losses to Saint Louis (52 points) and Dayton (64 points).
-Still, the Hoosiers are a potential NCAA tournament team, so a win over the rival Bulldogs should help Indiana's resume.
+Still, the Hoosiers are a potential NCAA tournament team, so a win over the rival Bulldogs should help Indiana's résumé.

 After Saturday's game and a pair of cupcakes against Central Arkansas and Jacksonville, the Hoosiers will continue Big Ten play -- they started 2-0 with home wins over Northwestern and Penn State last week -- with this stretch: Illinois (home), Michigan (road), Maryland (road), Nebraska (home), Purdue (road), Northwestern (road) and Michigan (home).
 That's a brutal run that could leave Indiana with a sub-.500 mark in league play by mid-January.